-AS/NZS 4740-2000 sets out all the guidelines for performance testing and provides the classification system for natural ventilators.
-This method of testing and performance classification provides "comparative" performance data for both Rain Defence and Airflow, offering protection to the specifier and a clear guide to the contractor regarding' project requirements and performance expectations.
+AS/NZS 4740:2000 sets out all the guidelines for performance testing and provides the classification system for natural ventilators.
+This method of testing and performance classification provides "comparative" performance data for both Rain Defence and Airflow, offering protection to the specifier and a clear guide to the contractor regarding project requirements and performance expectations.

 This test can be conducted as either a physical test or through Computational Fluid Dynamics (CFD).
-The AS/NZS 4740:2000 test requires the dimensions of the test louvre to be 1mx1m which is then tested to at least five different air velocities.
+The AS/NZS 4740:2000 test requires the dimensions of the test louvre to be 1mx1m which is then tested to at least five different air velocities spaced equally with the fifth test to be 3 times greater than the first.
 From this we assess the effective aerodynamic area and the coefficient of discharge (Cd) for that louvre profile.
 For the rain defence test, the louvre panel is then subject to 75 L/hr m2 of wind driven rain at a velocity of 13m/s.